Bosonization: Mathematical descriptions

 where composite operators must be defined by a regularization and a subsequent renormalization.

 Examples

 In particle physics

 The standard example in particle physics, for a Dirac field in (1+1) dimensions, is the equivalence between the massive Thirring model (MTM) and the quantum Sine-Gordon model.
 Sidney Coleman showed the Thirring model is S-dual to the sine-Gordon model.
 The fundamental fermions of the Thirring model correspond to the solitons (bosons) of the sine-Gordon model.

 In condensed matter

 The Luttinger liquid model, proposed by Tomonaga and reformulated by J.M.
-Luttinger, describes electrons in one-dimensional electrical conductors under second-order interactions. and Elliot H. Lieb proved in 1965 that electrons could be modeled as bosonic interactions.
+Luttinger, describes electrons in one-dimensional electrical conductors under second-order interactions.
+Daniel C. Mattis and Elliott H. Lieb proved in 1965 that electrons could be modeled as bosonic interactions.
 The response of the electron density to an external perturbation can be treated as plasmonic waves.
 This model predicts the emergence of spin–charge separation.